PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-05 12:32:16
+Last updated: 2024-04-05 12:32:56
-Random Quote: Cum is kind of like a penis having a sneeze.
-Ugh, that means when you swallow someone's cum, it's like eating their snot. - Aimee Gibbs
+Random Quote: There is no stronger bond than that of the family you choose. - Miguel Angel Felix Gallardo